London Wall Place

-Over the next few months, a new, architecturally remarkable building will near completion in the City of London.
-London Wall Place is an office and service centre situated right in the centre of the city, designed and realised by the architects Make.
-It is embedded in the heart of everything that makes London special, whether it’s the first-class restaurants, shopping malls, theatres, or simply the silence and stillness of St. Paul’s Cathedral.
-Comprising two building complexes in a rhythmic vista of ever-changing heights – one rising to sixteen storeys, the other broad and expansive and rising in places to twelve stories – this currently unfinished construction has already established itself as a new London landmark.
-This complex of buildings compellingly incorporates and merges itself into the more than 4,000 m2 of public green space: a park, which runs between the two buildings, and more than 3,000 m2 of further greenery in landscaped roof gardens offer residents and guests alike space for rest and relaxation among the more than 46,000 m2 of usable floor space.
+Two building complexes in a rhythmic vista of ever-changing heights – one rising to sixteen storeys, the other rising to twelve stories.
+This complex of office buildings compellingly incorporates and merges itself into the more than 4,000 m2 of public green space: a park, which runs between the two buildings, and more than 3,000 m2 of further greenery in landscaped roof gardens offer residents and guests alike space for rest and relaxation among the more than 46,000 m2 of usable floor space.

 The ceramic façade covers the slender spaces between the high window surfaces, framing the windows and creating a highly expressive profile.
 These vertical columns rise to a height of more than five metres between the window surfaces.
 When viewed in cross-section, they project outwards like a pitched roof, which not only heightens their framing effect but also increases the overall ceramic content.
 The ultra-exclusive appearance of the façade is further enhanced by the choice of a deep-blue glaze which is specially customised according to the manufacturer.
 The high-gloss finish changes depending on the weather: when exposed to strong sunlight, the façade takes on a deep-blue colour; when the sky is cloudy, however, it appears almost black.
 This blue-black glaze was created following extensive testing over long periods in NBK’s development laboratory.